PassiveLemon/lemonix/README.md

   - Wacky little crosshairs for games
   - Playerctl signal
 - Tym terminal with Hilbish as the terminal shell.
 - Custom color theme for Discord, VSCode, and Obsidian.
+(GTK WIP)
 - Volantes Cursors
 - Papirus Icons